4GeeksAcademy/css-tutorial-exercises-course/exercises/04.1-Combined-Rules/README.md

 background: 50px / cover
 ```

-Where the left side of the `/` is the `background-position` rule and the right side is the `background-size` rule.
+Where the left side value of the `/` is the `background-position` rule and the right value is the `background-size` rule.

 ## 💡 Hint: